Trigo93/commit_msg_llm/README.md

 > ✨ AI-powered Git commit messages using LLaMA 3, locally via Ollama

-SmartCommit is a CLI tool that generates clean, conventional commit messages based on your Git diff — powered by a local LLM (LLaMA 3).
+CommAIt is a CLI tool that generates clean, conventional commit messages based on your Git diff — powered by a local LLM (LLaMA 3).
 No cloud, no tokens, just smart, secure commit messages.

 ---